-Despite the difference in NC size and morphology, the crystallization of Fe3O4 NCs follows a similar pathway as PbS NCs, as shown in Figure 5e.
-Following supercrystal nucleation after 2 h of drying, five reflection peaks emerge from the diffuse background signal and shift toward higher q as a function of time, as a result of supercrystal compression.
-Similarly to the case of PbS NCs, the superstructure is FCC, with an average crystal size of $\xi \approx 277$ nm and $d \approx 2.9$ nm.
+Despite the difference in NC size and morphology, the crystallization of Fe3O4 NCs follows a similar pathway as PbS NCs, as shown in Fig. 5e.
+Following supercrystal nucleation after 2 hours of drying, five reflection peaks emerge from the diffuse background signal and shift towards higher q as a function of time, as a result of supercrystal compression.
+Similarly to the case of PbS NCs, the superstructure is FCC, with an average crystal size of $\xi \approx 277nm$ and $d \approx 2.9nm$.

-We quantitatively compare the crystallization kinetics of PbS and Fe3O4 NCs by tracking the inorganic volume fraction $\phi$ of the NCs as a function of time in Figure 5f.
+We quantitatively compare the crystallization kinetics of PbS and Fe3O4 NCs by tracking the inorganic volume fraction φ of the NCs as a function of time in Fig. 5f.
 Here, we notice that supercrystal nucleation takes place at significantly different volume fractions for the two samples: $\phi_c \approx 16.7\%$ for PbS NCs and 26.7% for Fe3O4.
 After nucleation, the volume fraction increases as a function of time to plateau at 26.7 and 35.6% for PbS and Fe3O4, respectively.
-If we assume the presence of a uniform ligand shell of thickness l surrounding the inorganic NC core of diameter $\sigma$ , we can attribute the difference in volume fraction between the two samples to the fact that the volume ratio of the organic ligand shell to the inorganic NC core decreases according to as $\sigma$ increases.
-We note that the CdSe NCs used in this paper have an intermediate diameter between the PbS and Fe3O4 NCs and accordingly crystallize with an average final volume fraction of 28.6%, which is intermediate between PbS and Fe3O4.
-The increasing relevance of the ligand shell to the crystallization of smaller NCs is also likely responsible for the delayed nucleation of the PbS sample which takes place more than 1 h later than the Fe3O4 despite beginning the experiment with the same inorganic volume fraction, $\phi = 0.1\%$ .
+If we assume the presence of a uniform ligand shell of thickness l surrounding the inorganic NC core of diameter σ , we can attribute the difference in volume fraction between the two samples to the fact that the volume ratio of the organic ligand shell to the inorganic NC core decreases according to $[(\sigma/2 + \ell)^3 - (\sigma/2)^3]/(\sigma/2)^3 = (1 + 2\ell/\sigma)^3 - 1$ as σ increases.
+We note that the CdSe NCs used in this paper have an intermediate diameter between the PbS and Fe3O4 NCs, and accordingly crystallize with an average final volume fraction of 28.6% which is intermediate between PbS and Fe3O4.
+The increasing relevance of the ligand shell to the crystallization of smaller NCs is also likely responsible for the delayed nucleation of the PbS sample, taking place more than one hour later than the Fe3O4 despite beginning the experiment with the same inorganic volume fraction, $\phi = 0.1\%$.